RGBeter/Neptune/README.md

 ## Bill of Materials

-For a complete BOM, consult the generated [Interactive BOM][IBOM] or the KiCad project itself.
+For a complete BOM, consult the KiCad project itself.
+For assembly you may wish to use the generated [Interactive BOM][IBOM] but this is not as detailed.
 Parts are numbered according to the following scheme:

 | Number  | Description                                        |
 |:-------:|:---------------------------------------------------|